Harshitnitw/mlprojectrevision/README.md

 `conda init`

-(stop current codespace and reopen)
+write 'stop' in terminal to stop the shell, and then ctrl + shift + `(backtick) to restart, OR (stop current codespace and reopen)

 ## to make conda environment as default follow this solution given by chatgpt:
 https://chatgpt.com/share/8fbe75ed-9480-48ac-a8cc-36ea8f5286d1